-Students must abide by the policies established by the HSU Office of Research and Graduate Studies as delineated in the University Master's Handbook and HSU catalog.
+Students must abide by the policies established by the Cal Poly Humboldt's Office of Research and Graduate Studies as delineated in the University Master's Handbook and Cal Poly Humboldt catalog.
 Note specifically the following policies on leave of absence and continuous enrollment.

-Educational Leave / Leave of Absence
+B. Educational Leave / Leave of Absence